 Also, keep in mind that the plans used as examples below might not be available in all areas and costs also vary by location.
 Examples are only meant to give you an idea of what you can get at each tier of coverage.

-You can find dental plans with Monthly Charges that are less than $50!
+You can find dental plans with monthly premiums that are less than $50!
 But this typically means that you’ll have higher out-of-pocket costs and/or a lower annual maximum because the insurance won’t cover as much.